balena-io/balena-cli/INSTALL-LINUX.md

 desktop Linux distributions.
 Otherwise, on Debian or Ubuntu, the installation command would be `sudo apt-get install avahi-daemon`.

 `balena scan` needs to be run with sudo privileges, but in some cases this will return the message "sudo: balena: command not found".
-In this case, you have to add the install location of `balena` to your sudoers file.
+If this happens, you have to add the install location of `balena` to your sudoers file.

 Open the sudoers file with `sudo visudo` and add the full path to the `balena-cli` folder to the `secure_path="..."` entry.
 There are already a couple of paths in this line, the new path needs to be separated from the others with a `:`.
-If you're done, save and close the file.
+When you're done, save and close the file.

 For more information on this issue, have a look into [#2149](https://github.com/balena-io/balena-cli/issues/2149).